aumkarpraja/aumkar-site-hugo/content/about.md

 aliases = ["about-us","about-hugo","contact"]
 +++

 Hey there, my name is Aumkar.
-I'm a DevOps Specialist at a great company called Indellient, located in lovely Oakville, Canada.
+I'm a DevOps Engineer at a great company called Statflo, located in lovely Toronto, Ontario.
 I graduated in 2018 from Ryerson University with a BSc in Computer Science.

 I dabble in a lot of things when it comes to my field of work but I've found myself settled in the DevOps field.
 Now DevOps is a huge container term for a lot of different things but I've spent my time fusing full-stack development work with things typically done in DevOps like packaging up applications and sending it off to the cloud via my favorite flavor of infra-as-code software (usually Terraform).